Check the QR code to the right for more information on the application period and materials.

 Pre-Intermediate Comprehensive Japanese II B | 2 | 4 | ||

 Intermediate | Intermediate Japanese Listening Comprehension and Conversation I | 2 | 4 | Students work on their listening and communication skills, while aiming to master honorifics and polite language.
-They also learn to understand and convey information in Japanese, especially in their daily lives as international students. |
+They also learn to convey information in Japanese, especially in their daily lives as international students. |

 Intermediate Japanese Listening Comprehension and Conversation II | 2 | 4 | ||

 Japanese Grammar I | 2 | 4 | Students learn intermediate grammar and expressions.
-By practicing how to use patterns in various situations, students will familiarize themselves to the grammar that is used in conversation and speech. | |
+Students familiarize themselves with the grammar in conversation and speech by practicing sentence patterns in various situations. | |

 Japanese Grammar II | 2 | 4 | ||

-Advanced Japanese Culture and Society I | 2 | 4 | Students learn about Japanese and Okinawan history, politics, education, culture, performing arts, and sports, and then express their opinions, ask questions, and exchange ideas with their classmates concerning similarities and differences with their own countries. | |
+Advanced Japanese Culture and Society I | 2 | 4 | Students learn about Japanese and Okinawan history, politics, education, culture, performing arts, and sports.
+They then express their opinions, ask questions, and exchange ideas with classmates about similarities and differences between their own countries. | |

 Advanced Japanese Culture and Society II | 2 | 4 | ||

 Intermediate Japanese Composition I | 2 | 4 | Students learn how to write logical compositions and essays.
-They also learn how to organize their essays into paragraphs, how to express supporting or opposing opinions on various topics, and how to summarize arguments and opinions. | |
+They also learn to organize their essays into paragraphs, express supporting or opposing opinions, and summarize arguments and opinions. | |

 Intermediate Japanese Composition II | 2 | 4 | ||

-Advanced | Japanese Grammar III | 1 | 2 | Students focus on grammar that appears on Levels N1 and N2 of the Japanese-Language Proficiency Test in order to acquire the ability to solve various problems that appear on those tests. |
+Advanced | Japanese Grammar III | 1 | 2 | Students focus on grammar on Levels N1 and N2 of the Japanese-Language Proficiency Test to acquire the ability to solve problems that appear on those tests. |

 Japanese Grammar IV | 1 | 2 | ||

 Japanese Expression I | 1 | 2 | Students learn how to develop their ideas into logical, well-organized essays.
-While improving their academic skills, students also aim to improve their Japanese language ability. | |
+In addition to improving their academic skills, students aim to improve their Japanese language ability. | |

 Japanese Expression II | 1 | 2 | ||

-Advanced Japanese Seminar I | 2 | 4 | Students improve their overall Japanese skills by reading newspaper articles and graphs on various topics, and then creating outlines and giving presentations to explain the content and to give their opinions. | |
+Advanced Japanese Seminar I | 2 | 4 | Students improve their overall Japanese skills by reading newspaper articles on various topics, creating outlines, and giving presentations to explain the content and express their opinions. | |

 Advanced Japanese Seminar II | 2 | 4 |